Akadama bonsai soil

 Which qualities of the Akadama bonsai soil are there ?

 Akadama is dimensionally stable, hardly compacts and decomposes only slowly.
 Nevertheless, Akadama slowly loses its coarseness, the air permeability decreases and the salt content increases.
+Thus the essential advantages are lost - an exchange (repotting of the bonsai) becomes necessary.

 Depending on the quality of the Akadama bonsai soil (soft and hard) it should be replaced after 3-5 years.